andbudha/taskmanager-with-mockapi/README.md

-A Todolist App with React + Typecsript, MOKKY.DEV for backend and Tailwindcss for styling.
+A Todolist App with ReactJS, Typecsript,RTK, MOKKY.DEV for backend and Tailwindcss for styling.
+Using this app you can add tasks, mark them as complete and delete them.